 When self-test is complete, the Menu display should show the unit’s Standby status, the voltage meter should show whatever the DC bus voltage is, and the current meter should show 0.000.
 The fans should be running at a low speed.

-If the self test fails, the fans do not come on, or the unit fails to come into standby, power off the MagnaLOAD off and back on with the black power switch.
+If the self test fails, the fans do not come on, or the unit fails to come into standby, power off the MagnaLOAD electronic load off and back on with the black power switch.
 If you continue to have similar issues, contact Magna-Power support for further assistance.

 3.8.
 Firmware Update¶